handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-hot-reference.md

 ---
-title: 'Referencing the Handsontable instance with Vue 2'
+title: 'Referencing the Handsontable instance in Vue 2'
-metaTitle: 'Referencing the Handsontable instance with Vue 2 - Guide - Handsontable Documentation'
+metaTitle: 'Referencing the Handsontable instance in Vue 2 - Guide - Handsontable Documentation'
 permalink: /next/vue-hot-reference
 ---

-# Referencing the Handsontable instance with Vue 2
+# Referencing the Handsontable instance in Vue 2

 [[toc]]